Swan Valley Wildflower Trails

 The best place for wildflower spotting is along the Wunanga bush trail, where the most prolific flowering occurs, this 4.3km long trail starts adjacent to the Village Junction Railway Station.
 The trail allowing walkers to experience the amazing diversity that the Park's woodland has to offer, including jarrah, marri and banksia coastal plain bushland.
 In spring, eagle eyed walkers can enjoy trigger plants and orchids in an array of colours and forms, such as bee orchids, banded greenhoods, snail orchids and even the occasional leaping spider orchids.

-The less intrepid amongst need not miss out though - the Children's Forest path and damplands around Mussel Pool are awash with pink fairy orchids, as well as the more common, yet no less delightful cowslip orchids.
+The Children's Forest path and damplands around Mussel Pool are awash with pink fairy orchids, as well as the more common, yet no less delightful cowslip orchids.
 But these delicate beauties aside, the shrubs are where the most flowering occurs, with fluffy offerings from the likes of fringe lilies and pixie mops, the catspaw - a smaller cousin of the iconic kangaroo paw, as well as masses of wattle, spearwood, jacksonia's and so many more.

 Bells Rapids Walk Trails

-There are two diverse Bell's Rapid circuit walk trails to choose from - the 2.5km River walk and the 3km Goat walk.
-The site is noted for providing fantastic vantage points for the annual Avon Descent.
+There are two diverse Bell's Rapid circuit walk trails to choose from the leisurely 2.5km River Walk and the more challenging 3km Goat Walk.
+The site is noted for providing fantastic vantage points for the annual Avon Descent in August.
 Walkers can enjoy scenic views of Bells Rapids, the countryside and coastal plains, with beautiful wildflowers at certain times of the year.
-Find out more.
+Bells Rapids is also a perfect spot for a picnic lunch, where you can relax and savor the natural beauty surrounding you.

 Syd's Rapids & Aboriginal Heritage Trails